beheshty/TodoList/README.md

 - [x] 🛡️ ~~Global exception handler – Centralized error handling with consistent API responses~~

-- [ ] ♻️ Service registration refactor – Improve DI setup for modularity and scalability

 - [ ] ⚙️ Automatic Unit of Work – Streamline transaction management across repositories

 - [ ] 🧩 Add Mapperly – Use it as the mapping library for cleaner and faster projections